frank1010111/bluebonnet/paper/paper.md

 # Statement of need

-`Bluebonnet` is a petroleum engineering focused Python package for production analysis of hydrofractured wells.
-Parts of this code were first developed to assist in determining U.S. shale gas reserves (Patzek, Male, and Marder 2013).
+`Bluebonnet` is a Python package using petroleum engineering methods to perform production analysis of hydrofractured wells.
+Parts of this code were first developed to assist in determining U.S. shale gas reserves [@patzek2013;
+@male2019assessing].

 There are no free open-source tools that use physics-based scaled flow solutions of the diffusivity equation to perform decline-curve and rate-transient analysis